Financial web design

 Home page image carousel – Images are a great way to help emphasise a point, it also helps to reduce text and the need for people to read additional information.
 The financial industry is awash with the use of images, search on google for ‘health insurance’, ‘accountants London’ – they all use large emotive images often scrolling on the home page.

-Infographics – The financial industry tends to be associated as a serious, boring industry and this can sometimes be reflected with their websites.
+Infographics – The financial industry tends to be associated as a serious, boring industry and this can sometimes be reflected in their websites.
 By using appropriate infographics, you can make your website become visually more compelling and gain attention.
 In addition, infographics can help your audience better understand the financial services you are offering without the need for reading an abundance of information.
 Make sure that the infographic uses an eye-catching design, that promotes your brand and is easy to understand.

 Charts – Charts need to work in the same way as infographics, allowing for the easy digestion of information that would otherwise be tiresome to read whilst highlighting your key USPs.